philrussel21/t2a1/README.md

 ## Q7 Discuss common methods of protecting information and data and how you would apply them to the project.

 It is our duty of care to secure the product from malicious attackers from accessing our user data.
 Fortunately, we have multiple ways of protecting our users from these risks.
-For starters, the proper use of HTTP protocol would be put in place as a first layer of security and the requirement of security tokens that are only recognized by our app would ensure the flow of information and protect from cross-site request forgery (CSRF) attack, among other things.
+For starters, the proper use of HTTP protocol would be put in place as a first layer of security and the requirement of security tokens that are only recognized by our app would ensure the secure flow of information and protect from cross-site request forgery (CSRF) attack, among other things.

 Authentication of users by setting up sign in and sign up features allows appropriate personnel the right amount of access.
 User passwords for this account sign ins should also be encrypted to increase security and to repel malicious eyes as an extra measure.
 Two-factor authentication would also be put in place with a trusted third party email application to improve security.
 Users are to be asked to sign in to validate credentials before finalizing a purchase, as well as putting a product on the market.
 This would secure the sensitive information that is to be filled in a form (e.g. checkout form).